Streamline Your Web Automation Testing with Element Locator | Testsigma

 6. Record click for Input boxes

-If you are clicking on input fields such as username or password boxes and entering the required value in it, the click action is ignored by default and only the type action is captured (since capturing both the click and type action is unnecessary in case of most input fields).
+Suppose you click on input fields such as username or password boxes and enter the required value.
+In that case, the click action is ignored by default, and only the type action is captured (since capturing both the click and type action is unnecessary in case of most input fields).
 However, if you still want to record the click for input box, you can do so by pressing and holding the Control key while clicking on the input field.

 Note: From the above given controls, option1, option 5, and option 6 will work while recording UI Identifiers as well.

 Element locators are a vital aspect of automated web testing.
 They enable the identification and interaction with specific elements on a web page, thus ensuring that automated test scripts accurately simulate user actions.
 Testsigma offers an easy-to-use Chrome extension to facilitate the process of finding element locators, allowing testers to quickly generate automated test scripts without manually identifying and locating web elements.
 When implemented correctly, element locator strategies can create powerful and effective automated test scripts that detect defects early in development, ultimately saving time and resources.

 In Selenium, an element locator is a way of finding certain elements on a webpage so that you can interact with them during automated testing.
 It’s really important for making sure your automated test scripts are working properly and interacting with the right elements on the page.

 This question doesn’t have a straightforward answer – it all depends on the website and the elements you’re trying to test.
 Different strategies can be used to locate elements, such as ID, class name, XPath and CSS selector.
 It’s up to you to decide which one works best for your situation.